fxlin/uva-os-main/docs/syllabus-25sp.md

     - User-level synchronization, TLB toy application (emulated), pthreads, dining philosophers problem
     - Application: "Life" emulation

+### Important Note for Incoming Students

-Any incoming students should understand the above contents.
-Exemptions may be granted on a case-by-case basis (especially for graduate students who have not taken UVA undergraduate courses).
-However, students must understand the risks and that they need to spend a significant amount of time to catch up.
+All incoming students should thoroughly understand the above contents.
+Exemptions may be granted on a case-by-case basis, particularly for graduate students who have not taken UVA undergraduate courses.
+However, students must be aware of the risks and be prepared to invest a significant amount of time to catch up.

 ## ATTITUDE